 In order to increase transparency and to better inform the public, police department policies should be posted online.
-In addition, the policy manual should be made available in hard copy (for a copying fee) at the police department or Village Clerk's office.
+In addition, the policy manual should be made available in hard copy (for a copying fee) at the police department or Village hall.